SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 We align these variables to a common grid in order to create the discrete instances needed for model training and evaluation.
 More specifically, we create "neighborhoods" [@manski_diversified_2024] of geographically proximate fields paired with climate data through 4 character geohashing^[This algorithm creates a hierarchical set of grid cells where each point is assigned a unique string through a hashing algorithm.
 For example, the first 4 characters identifies a grid cell which contains all points with the same first 4 characters of their geohash.
 We evaluate alternative neighborhood sizes (number of geohash characters) in our interactive tools.] [@niemeyer_geohashorg_2008].
 We simulate units within each of these 28 by 20 kilometers cells by sampling SCYM piexles within each neighborhood to approximate risk unit size.

 ### Yield deltas
 Having created these spatial groups, we model against SCYM-observed deviations from yield expectations ($\frac{y_{actual} - y_{expected}}{y_{expected}}$) which can be used to calculate loss probability ($l$) and severity ($s$).
-This step converts from a distribution of absolute yield outcomes to a distribution of changes or "yield deltas" relative to the average production histories.
-This reflects the mechanics of Yield Protection policies.
+Reflecting the mechanics of Yield Protection policies, this step converts to a distribution of changes or "yield deltas" relative to the average production histories.

 ## Regression
-With these data in mind, we build predictive models for use in simulations of future yield loss outcomes.
+We next build predictive models for yield deltas to use in simulations of future loss outcomes.

 ### Response and input vector
 We predict yield delta distributions per year ahead of Monte Carlo simulations.
 Specifically, we predict either two parmameters (mean, std) for a normal distribution or four parameters [@scipy_beta_2024] for a beta distribution [@nelson_influence_1990] with distribution type chosen by skew and kurtosis [@kim_statistical_2013].
 This use of summary statistics helps ensure appropriate dimensionality for the dataset size [@alwosheel_dataset_2018].
 To predict these responses, we describe each of the 9 CHC-CMIP6 variables as min, max, mean, count, and standard deviation per month for the given year.
 These varibles constitute the model input vector along with year, the historic absolute yield mean ($y_{\mu-historic}$), and standard deviation ($y_{\sigma-historic}$) seen in the neighborhood which capture some measures around baseline variability.
 See supplemental and interactive tools for further exploration.